Easiest Brisket with Braised Onions

 1. **Preheat the Oven**: Adjust your oven to 350°F (175°C).

-2. **Prepare the Brisket**: Trim the brisket to maintain a thin layer of fat (about 1/8 to 1/4 inch).
-Generously season both sides with kosher salt and black pepper.
+2. **Prepare the Brisket**: In a small bowl, measure out the kosher salt.
+Trim the brisket to maintain a thin layer of fat (about 1/8 to 1/4 inch thick).
+Generously season the brisket with salt and black pepper.

-4. **Cook the Onions**: In the same pot, add the sliced onions, season with salt and pepper, and sauté for 10 to 15 minutes until softened and browned.
-Incorporate the crushed garlic and cook for one more minute.
+4. **Cook the Onions**: Halve and peel the onions, slicing them into 1/4-inch thick strips.
+In the same pot, add the onions, season with salt and pepper, and sauté until softened and browned, around 10 to 15 minutes.
+Incorporate the crushed garlic and cook for another minute.

-5. **Prepare the Braise**: If needed, transfer the onions and garlic to an oven-safe dish.
-Position the brisket atop the onions, pour in 1.5 cups of water, and spread the tomato paste over the brisket.
-Arrange the carrots around the brisket, cover the pot, and place it in the oven.
+5. **Prepare the Braise**: Remove the pot from the heat.
+If needed, relocate the onions and garlic to an oven-safe dish.
+Position the browned brisket atop the onions, pour any collected juices over it, and add 1.5 cups of water.
+Spread the tomato paste across the brisket and sprinkle with extra salt and pepper.
+Disperse the carrots around the brisket.
+Cover the pot and place it in the oven.

-– **For same-day serving**: Braise for 1.5 hours, then slice the brisket thinly against the grain and return it to the pot.
-Braise for an additional 1.5 to 2.5 hours until tender.
+– **For Same Day Serving**: Braise for 1.5 hours, then slice the brisket against the grain and put it back in the pot.
+If the liquid is low, add 1/2 cup of water and braise for an additional 1.5 to 2.5 hours until tender.

-– **For next-day serving**: Braise for 3 hours, monitoring liquid levels.
-If necessary, add more water and continue cooking until tender.
+– **For Next Day Serving**: Braise for 3 hours, monitoring the liquid level.
+If necessary, add 1/2 cup of water and continue cooking until tender.

-– **Timing**: Braised brisket enhances in flavor over a few days, making it perfect for early preparation.
+– **Timing**: Braised brisket develops better flavor over time, making it perfect for advance cooking.

-– **Salt Measurement**: Adequate seasoning is essential.
-Use roughly 1 teaspoon of kosher salt per pound of brisket, adjusting based on the salt type used.
+– **Salt Measurement**: Appropriate seasoning is essential; use about 1 teaspoon of kosher salt per pound of brisket.